THINGS TO DO IN DUBAI IN 3 OR 4 DAYS

 US-Americans and Eu-citizens do not need a visa for a Dubai trip.
 You will get a free visa on arrival.
 If you have a different citizenship and visit Dubai in 3 or 4 days you can find out if you need a visa here

-Here are the best places to check out in 3 or 4 days in Dubai.
+Here are the best places to visit in 3 or 4 days in Dubai.

 Day 1: Downtown Dubai and La Mer